viniciusfjacinto/airflow-gnews-data-pipeline/README.md

 GoogleNews
 boto3
 ```
-save with :!w and exit with :!qa
+save with :w! and exit with :qa!

 ### Set Dockerfile<br>
 vim Dockerfile<br>